About

 • Remote NCBI BLAST and Entrez Queries and downloads

-• View and analyze DNA sequence chromatagrams
+• View and analyze DNA sequence trace chromatagrams

 • Search for common sequences from an editable database of sequences